kms-gitgut/sql-data-warehouse-project/README.md

 For more details, refer to [docs/requirements.md](docs/requirements.md).

-For details on the Analytic part of the project, please go to the following Git Hub Repository:
+For details on the Analytics part of the project, please go to the following Git Hub Repository:

 [Git sql-data-analytics-project Repository](https://github.com/kms-gitgut/sql-data-analytics-project)